holocen/set/README.md

  How to Make a Triangle https://www.youtube.com/watch?v=XJNacnx1fAA
  https://paperkit.net/

  Thanks Justin and North American testing community  for education of software testers.
+In Print folder you can find templates and PDF for printing on Hammer paper.